-- we were not provided with a full fixed assets register or a breakdown of fixed assets additions.
-More significantly, we were not provided with the valuation reports prior to the start of the final audit, as previously agreed with the Authority; - the breakdowns for both debtors and creditors were incorrect and did not tie back to the accounts; and - working papers for payroll did not have robust audit trails, which made it difficult to understand what had been provided.
+- We were not provided with a full fixed assets register or a breakdown of fixed assets additions.
+More significantly, we were not provided with the valuation reports prior to the start of the final audit, as previously agreed with the Authority; - The breakdowns for both debtors and creditors were incorrect and did not tie back to the accounts; and - Working papers for payroll did not have robust audit trails, which made it difficult to understand what had been provided.

 The quality issues above meant that we undertook additional work to understand the initial working papers.
 The audit team had to wait for the provision of revised working papers to address the issues we found.
-The delays have meant that we spent additional time over and above what was originally planned including significant work undertaken after the agreed on-site visit, for example, over additions and disposals of fixed assets.
-We anticipate that the delays will have an impact on the final audit fee.
+The delays meant that we spent additional time over and above what was originally planned including significant work undertaken after the agreed on-site visit, for example, over additions and disposals of fixed assets.
+These delays have had an impact on the final audit fee.

-We note that due to the departure of a key member of the Closedown Team, a number of previously-agreed approaches to audit evidence have changed, in particular the evidence requested for the componentisation of Council Dwellings.
+We note that due to the departure of a key member of the Closedown team, a number of previously-agreed approaches to audit evidence have changed, in particular the evidence requested for the componentisation of Council Dwellings.
 This has caused delays to the work on the derecognition of components.
-We have discussed additions and derecognitions of components further on page 9.
-There is scope for significant improvement through further development of work papers to enhance understanding, clarity, and the audit trail.
-We have raised a recommendation in respect of this, see recommendation 3.